 If you don't qualify for this program, there are still other ways to pay for college, including scholarships, grants and student loans.
 For more information on other financial aid, see your counselor for more details, visit the Financial Aid Planning section of OKcollegestart.org, or call the Oklahoma State Regents for Higher Education's student information hotline at 800.858.1840.

-*Special income provisions apply to certain adopted children and children in the custody of court-appointed legal guardians.
+*Special income provisions apply to certain adopted children, children in the custody of court-appointed legal guardians and families receiving Social Security benefits based on the disability or death of the student's parents.
 Contact the Oklahoma's Promise office for more information.
 In addition, the federal adjusted gross income (AGI) of the student's parents (or the income of the student if the student is officially determined to be financially independent of their parents) may not exceed $100,000 at the time the student begins college and prior to receiving the scholarship.
 The second income check becomes effective for students eligible to receive the award in college for the first time in 2012-13 and thereafter.

 Current ACT Fees and Services